Mr. McMahon documentary: Powell's combined notes on all six episodes of the Netflix documentary on Vince McMahon - Pro Wrestling Dot Net

 -Gewirtz said Vince had Stephanie and Shane do a number of different jobs in the company and was tough on them.
 Vince also said he was tough on his children.
 Stephanie said Vince was easier on her than he was on Shane, but she also didn’t challenge Vince like Shane did.

--Bonnie Hammer said she never understood where things stood with Shane in that sometimes he was embraced and other times he was not.
+-Bonnie Hammer said she never understood where things stood with Shane in that at times he was embraced and other times he was not.
 She said she felt there was a bit of a black sheep thing at play.

 -Paul Heyman recalled things escalating between Vince and Shane.
 He said Shane had an idea that he really believed in.
 Heyman recalled Vince telling Shane not while he was alive.
 Heyman said Vince handed Shane a knife and told him that if he wanted it so bad, he should stick the dagger in his chest because that’s what he needed to do to make that decision.
 Heyman said Vince told Shane that if he wasn’t man enough to do it, then he would have to take that into consideration.
 Heyman recalled Vince saying Shane could buy him out and try to get rid of him the way he would have had to have gotten rid of his own father.